arghyadebroy/arghyadebroy.github.io/_pages/about.md

 <img src="/images/500x300.png" alt="Quantum Dynamics" style="width: 300px; height: auto; float: right; margin-left: 20px;"/>

-My research in quantum dynamics examines reaction mechanisms in both ground and excited states by generating potential energy surfaces and conducting simulations.
+The research in quantum dynamics examines reaction mechanisms in both ground and excited states by generating potential energy surfaces and conducting simulations.
 This work aims to determine reaction rates for incorporation into astrochemical models, enhancing our understanding of molecular interactions in astrophysical environments.

 ---